 - CT scans can also be used to guide a biopsy needle precisely into a suspected tumor or metastasis.
 For this procedure, called a CT-guided needle biopsy, the patient remains on the CT scanning table while a radiologist advances a biopsy needle through the skin and toward the location of the mass.
 CT scans are repeated until the needle is within the mass.
 A biopsy sample is then removed and looked at under a microscope.

 - During or after treatment, CT scans may be used to see whether tumors are shrinking or have recurred (come back) in other parts of the body.

 Like CT scans, MRI scans provide detailed images of soft tissues in the body.
 But MRI scans use radio waves and strong magnets instead of x-rays.
 The energy from the radio waves is absorbed and then released in a pattern formed by the type of body tissue and by certain diseases.
 A computer translates the pattern into very detailed images of parts of the body.
 A contrast material called gadolinium is often injected into a vein before the scan to better see details.

 MRI scans may be a little more uncomfortable than CT scans.
 They take longer — often up to an hour.
 You may be placed inside a large cylindrical tube, which is confining and can upset people with a fear of enclosed spaces (claustrophobia).
-Special, more open MRI machines can help with this if needed.
+For people who cannot tolerate a regular MRI machine, there are special, more open MRI machines that can be used instead in some cases.
 The MRI machine makes buzzing and clicking noises that you might find disturbing.
 Some places will provide earplugs to help block this out.